 Before proceeding with the installation of Visual Studio, you should first make sure that your operating system is up to date by downloading and installing any Windows Updates that are available to you.
 Keep in mind that you can use Visual Studio on either Windows 7, Windows 8 or Windows 10, but in these lessons we are going to assume that you are running the latest Windows OS (which at the time of this writing would be Windows 10).

 Assuming that you're using Windows 10, there is a way to force Windows to update itself.
 Navigate to Settings > Update & Security > Windows Update and select Check for Updates.
 Download and install any available updates for Windows before proceeding.

-The next step is to open up the Microsoft Edge, or Internet Explorer,
+The next step is to open up the Microsoft Edge, or Internet Explorer, browser and navigate to:

 This will take you to the download page for the current version of Visual Studio Community.
 However, it may be even easier to simply type into a search engine and enter the following search terms:

 "Download Visual Studio Community"